 - Shoot in manual mode

-When shooting panoramic images, it’s important to shoot in manual mode so that the exposure settings remain consistent throughout the series of shots.
+When shooting panoramic images, it’s important to shoot in manual mode so that the exposure settings remain consistent throughout the series of shots net worth.
 Choose your aperture, shutter speed, and ISO settings based on the lighting conditions, and use these settings for all of the shots.
 You can visit magazinehub for more information.

 - Overlap your shots